 Apparently the first use of pasta with tuna in Emilia-Romagna dates back to the early post-war period.
 At that time, two fundamental things happened.
 Firstly, the spread and use of dried pasta, particularly spaghetti, in Northern Italy.
 Secondly, the marketing of tuna in oil as a result of the birth of a local canned tuna industry.

 Both canned tuna and spaghetti were inexpensive, and combining them became an alternative recipe for what Italian call ‘lean days’ (giorni di magro).
 These are religious days of fasting, such as Good Friday or Christmas Eve, which call for abstinence from meat.
-In fact, for the less wealthy classes in Bologna, spaghetti with tuna Bolognese became a special dish reserved for Christmas Eve dinner.

 Other versions of pasta with tuna.

-When I made this garganelli with tuna Bolognese, my Sicilian hubby wanted to add other ingredients such as olives and capers!
-After all, pasta with tuna is made in other Italian regions too, especially in the South.
-But, this is the official version from Bologna!
+But, this is the official recipe from Bologna!
 The ingredients are typical of Bolognese eating habits!
 So no garlic, olives or capers!
-The only exceptions allowed are the addition of anchovies or parsley sprinkled at the end of the preparation of the dish.
+The only exceptions allowed are the addition of anchovies in the tuna sauce or parsley sprinkled at the end of the preparation of the dish.

-I think, garganelli pasta with tuna Bolognese is a dish that’s so great for ‘lazy’ days when you don’t feel like spending time in the kitchen.
-It’s also very popular with kids.
-The 3 main ingredients are staples in most people’s larders.
-You can use fresh or tinned peeled tomatoes.
-Italians use tuna that is preserved in olive oil.
+Tuna: Italians use tuna that is preserved in olive oil.
 That’s definitely best.
 I like to use the slightly more expensive tuna fillets.
-Like all simple recipes the better the quality of the ingredients, the better it tastes!
-Don't you agree?
+Like any simple recipe the better the quality of the ingredients, the better it tastes!

 If you do try this garganelli pasta with tuna Bolognese recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.